lukaszwilisowski/domain-repository/CONTRIBUTION.md

 - more integration test cases (and corner cases) for currently supported databases
 - more repository implementations for next databases

-Features that will **not be implemented**:

-- functions and procedures (as those are unrecommended for code-based architecture)
-- direct SQL and MongoDB queries (as those are natually not inte-changeable between databases)
-- findById methods, as those do not apply to all types of databases (in SQL there can be tables without any IDs or id column can have different name)

-If you are 100% sure you need any of the unsupported features, please create a specific service with direct ORM dependency (Mongoose or TypeORM) for that single purpose.

 ---

 ## Development strategy